Daina Stukuls Eglitis

 801 22nd St. NW

 Professor Eglitis's research focuses on the social dimensions of postcommunist transformations in Eastern Europe.
 She is especially interested in the ways in which transformation has affected women in the region and the ways in which women have responded to the dramatic changes of the last decade.
 She is also interested in poverty and class inequality in both the newly-capitalist states of Eastern Europe and modern capitalist states like those in the West.
-In 2007-2008, Professor Eglitis was a Fulbright Scholar at the Academy of Culture in Riga, Latvia.
-Recently, she was selected to be an International Scholar in the Higher Education Support Program of the Open Society Institute.
-In this capacity, she will be working on research and curriculum development together with the faculty of the Department of Sociology at the Yerevan State University in Armenia.
+In the spring semester of 2015, Professor Eglitis was a fellow at the Center for Advanced Holocaust Studies at the U.S. Holocaust Memorial Museum.
+She continues to actively research, write, and speak about her work on Holocaust memory in the Baltic countries and on women's experiences of the Holocaust and World War II in the East and Central European region.

 Michelle Kelso and Daina S. Eglitis.
 2014.
 "Holocaust Commemoration in Romania: Roma and the Contested Politics of Memory and Memorialization."
 Journal of Genocide Research.
 16:4, pp. 487-511.